 Primary hyperparathyroidism is more common with older age, and more common in women than in men.
 It is difficult to estimate how many people have primary hyperparathyroidism because cases often go undetected, but probably about 2% of older adults in the UK.

 For most patients, primary hyperparathyroidism is not an inherited condition.
 However, there are rare forms of hyperparathyroidism that can be inherited.
 These include multiple endocrine neoplasia types 1 and 2a, familial isolated primary hyperparathyroidism and the hyperparathyroidism-jaw tumour syndrome.
 Inherited causes of primary hyperparathyroidism account for less than 10% of all cases of primary hyperparathyroidism, but it may be especially important to consider these in people who have primary hyperparathyroidism at younger age or who have a family history of relevant conditions.

 The diagnosis of hyperparathyroidism is made by measuring calcium and parathyroid hormone levels in the blood, and calcium levels in the urine.
 These tests are done in an outpatient clinic.
 There is rare genetic condition called familial hypocalciuric hypercalcaemia (FHH) which also causes high parathyroid hormone and calcium levels, but low urine calcium levels.
 It is important to differentiate this from primary hyperparathyroidism because it doesn’t need treatment.

 In many people with primary hyperparathyroidism, the calcium level is only mildly raised, and they don’t have any symptoms.
 A bone density scan (DXA) and kidney scan are recommended to check that there are no signs of osteoporosis or kidney stones.
 In mild cases, treatment is usually not needed.
 When patients with mild disease are monitored over ten years, only one-third of people will develop higher blood calcium or other problems and need to have treatment.
 People with mild disease who don’t need treatment should be monitored with a check-up and blood test every year, and a bone density scan every few years.
 They may also be advised to take a vitamin D supplement to maintain normal levels and to keep their bones healthy.

-If a person has significantly raised blood calcium levels are significantly raised, if there are kidney problems or osteoporosis, if the patient is below age 50, or there are symptoms due to the high calcium, treatment is usually advised.
+If a person has significantly raised blood calcium levels, abnormal kidney function, osteoporosis, or symptoms due to the high calcium, treatment is usually advised.